iq-coryp/documentation-testing/pages/guides/creating-an-order.md

 This guide is divided into sections.

 1. Starting an Order
-2. Adding Items to an Order
+2. Adding an Item to the Order